RiccardoGMoschetti/API-rehab/docs/index.md

 Nothing that we did not expect: more expensive Azure Functions guaranteed better performance.
 However, how better and how expensive suprised us in some cases.

-## How did we measure Azure Functions performance?
+## How we measured Azure Functions
 This very repo hosts (in the /src folder) a .NET 7 isolated process project.
 That project uses three types of APIs to determine the upper limits of Azure Functions
-- APIs that only handle in memory objects, without (the basic)
+- APIs that only handle in memory objects, without dependencies on other resources (the basic)
 - APIs that on purpose waste some time before returing an answer
 - (more realistic) APIs that read and write data from a Redis Cache and a SQL DB \[the result parsing of these is a WIP]

-## What hardware and archtect did we test?
+## What can you do with these results?
+Even though your software and dependencies can be _very_ different from those we tested here, this exercise can give you an idea of the upper limit you will not be able to exceed even if your software is perfect.
+It's already something, isn't it?

+## The infrastructure / architecture we tested
 We tested all of the Azure Function production-ready tiers available in West Europe (S\*, P\*V2, P\*V3) in both OSs available (Linux and Windows).
 The client machine generating the load was a (costly) Ubuntu 22.04 VM.
 The Azure functions were in the same virtual network of the VM via private endpoints.
-Also the Azure Redis Cache and the SQL Database were in the same
+Also the Azure Redis Cache and the SQL Database were in the same network, on different subnets.
+This is an architectural drawing of the solution:

 ## The load tools we used
 We used <a href="https://github.com/tsenart/vegeta">Vegeta</a>, a neat tool which can easily generate a big amount of concurrent calls.
 We used the version 12.8.3 as the latest did not seem to have been built for ARM64.